Fornication: Lutheranism

 The Evangelical Lutheran Church of Finland's stance on the issue is ambiguous.
 It strictly condemns extramarital sex but in relation to premarital sex it states only that "Sexuality disconnected from love and from responsibility enslaves people, bringing harm to themselves and others."

 According to the Kinsey Institute, "Today, the Swedish Lutheran Church is very liberal in action, but careful not to take formal stands in most sexual issues, such as premarital sex, cohabitation, and sex education."

 The Lutheran Church in Germany (EKD) has noted that all forms of long-term cohabitation are vulnerable and that legislators must give due recognition to the fundamental significance of marriage.
 The Church has further stated that "Marriage and family alone can be considered as role models for living together."

 The Australian non-denominational Christian teen sex education website, "Boys Under Attack", cites Lutheran sources to assert that people should maintain virginity until marriage.
 The site asserts that all sexual activity – including oral sex and manual sex – between unmarried persons is a sin.

 Anabaptists

-Anabaptists like Mennonites believe that sex outside marriage is sinful.
+Anabaptists such as Mennonites believe that sex outside marriage is sinful.
 The Mennonite Confession of Faith states "According to Scripture, right sexual union takes place only within the marriage relationship.
 Scripture places sexual intimacy within God's good created order.
 Sexual union is reserved for the marriage bond."